 Important Policies / Updates

 ACT Residual scores are only valid at APSU.
 Scores cannot be transferred to another college or university.
-Also, ACT Residual scores do not meet eligibility requirements for the Tennessee Lottery Scholarship.
+Also, ACT Residual scores do not meet eligibility requirements for the Tennessee Lottery Scholarship or Tennessee Promise.

 The Testing Center strongly recommends that examinees go to the ACT website to obtain the most current information regarding calculator requirements and prohibited behaviors.
 Please Note: Some of the information on other pages of the ACT website is intended for the ACT National.
 Please follow the registration procedure listed below for ACT Residual testing.
 Do not register online unless you wish to take the ACT National.